 We also want to make our current information even more valuable.

 In addition, we plan to invite participants to give us more information on topics of high research interest.
-We plan to offer them to additional questionnaires in the next two years.
+We plan to offer them two more questionnaires in the next two years.

 Finally, researchers using our information for specific investigations may enrich our database.
 One example of this is the Canadian Alliance for Healthy Hearts and Minds.
 Information from studies like this will be added to our PATH database making it ever more valuable over time.